 Multi-Family TIF Purchase-Rehab Program

-The program provides TIF assistance ranging from 30 to 50% of the total cost needed to acquire and rehabilitate apartment buildings containing six or more units in portions of the Humboldt Park, West Town, and North and South Lawndale communities.
-The amount of TIF assistance is determined by the percentage of apartments that are made available to households earning no more than 50% of area median income over a period of 15 years.
+The program provides TIF assistance ranging from 30 to 50% of the total cost needed to rehabilitate and/or acquire multifamily and mixed-use buildings containing five or more units in portions of the South and West side sides.
+The amount of TIF assistance is determined by project need and requires a percentage of apartments be made available to households earning no more than 80% of area median income over a period of 10 years.

 The Department of Planning and Development works in collaboration with Community Investment Corp.
 (CIC) to administer the program.